rockthejvm/rockthejvm-site/src/content/articles/post-3.md

 ---
+author: daniel-ciocirlan
+category: guide
+excerpt: "Scala generics are easy to understand if you come from a Java background.
+But what about Python or JS folks?"
 title: "Scala Generics: A Gentle Introduction"
 publishedDate: 2022-05-12
 tags: [scala, beginners]
-excerpt: "Scala generics are easy to understand if you come from a Java background.
-But what about Python or JS folks?"
-author: daniel-ciocirlan
 ---

 ## Preface